Madhu Bangarappa: Early life and education

+He completed his graduation in Arts in 1988.

 Political career

-S. Madhu Bangarappa was a Janata Dal (Secular) Political party Member of Legislative Assembly elected from the Sorab constituency.
-He was also candidate for the Shimoga seat Lok sabha by-polls 2018.

-Madhu Bangarappa joined Indian National Congress on 30 July 2021.
+Bangarappa was a Janata Dal (Secular) political party Member of Legislative Assembly elected from the Sorab constituency.
+He was also a candidate for the Shimoga seat Lok sabha by-polls 2018.
+Bangarappa joined Indian National Congress on 30 July 2021.

+He won the Sorab Assembly constituency representing Indian National Congress in the 2023 Karnataka Legislative Assembly election.
+He polled 98,912 votes and defeated his nearest rival and his brother, Kumar Bangarappa of Bharatiya Janata Party, by a margin of 44,262 votes.
+His sister, Geetha Shivrajkumar, contested and lost the 2024 Lok Sabha election for which Bangarappa took the moral responsibility and thanked the voters.

 Film career

-Madhu has produced Kannada feature films such as Belliyappa Bangarappa (1992) which were big blockbuster hits in which his brother Kumar Bangarappa has appeared and co-produced.
+Madhu has produced Kannada feature films such as Belliyappa Bangarappa (1992) which was a big blockbuster hit in which his brother Kumar Bangarappa also appeared and co-produced.